March 18, 2024

 The former president's disdain for traditional news outlets, which he frequently derided as "fake news," further fueled public skepticism and undermined confidence in established media institutions.
 My book explains how Trump cleverly condemns “fake news” while he single-handedly creates most of it.
 While all news media is constructed to persuade or tell a complete truth, so-called “fake news” is rarely found on hard news programs.
 It does, however, find its way on TV News networks, as we have seen with FOX News after they were found liable for defamation because their opinion shows that aired (complete with the FOX News banner) propagated information, ideas, and opinions they themselves didn’t believe and knew were false.

-Sophistry refers to the use of clever but deceitful arguments, often with the intention of misleading or deceiving others.
+Sophistry refers to using clever but deceitful arguments, often used to mislead or deceive others.
 It involves employing fallacious reasoning or rhetorical devices to make a weak or flawed argument appear convincing.
 Sophistry can be characterized by cherry-picking evidence, employing logical fallacies, using emotional appeals, and engaging in ad hominem attacks- Trump’s favorite tactic.
-Cable news opinion shows and individuals often use sophistry to bolster their arguments and make their views appear valid or authoritative.
+Cable news, opinion shows, and individuals often use sophistry to bolster their arguments and make their views appear valid or authoritative.
 Indeed, sophistry can be a powerful tool for manipulating public opinion and advancing personal agendas, particularly in environments lacking critical thinking or where individuals are susceptible to emotional appeals.
-By understanding sophistry techniques and becoming educated in media literacy and persuasion, audiences can better discern between genuine arguments and manipulative tactics, fostering a more informed and discerning public discourse.
+By understanding sophistry and becoming educated in media literacy and persuasion, audiences can better discern between genuine arguments and manipulative tactics, fostering a more informed and discerning public discourse.

 Despite these challenges, hard news programming has remained steadfast in its commitment to journalistic integrity.
 The rarity of fake news on national news networks and hard news channels is a testament to the enduring value of responsible journalism.
 In an age marked by sophism and acrimony, their commitment to accuracy and integrity serves as a beacon of truth, illuminating the path forward in an increasingly uncertain world.